-Air Conditioning Cabinet
+Air Conditioning Cabinet and Results

 With the in-wall airbox done, the cabinet holding the A/C could now be designed to tightly couple with the airbox.